caysonjh/Protein-Membrane-MD-Tutorial/README.md

 ### 8. Visualize the Trajectory in ChimeraX

 Now that we have the prepared output files, you can open the `out.pdb` and `out.xtc` files in ChimeraX.
+If desired, you can create a video of the trajectory using the [`movie record`](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/movie.html) and [`movie encode`](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/movie.html) commands in ChimeraX.

 Congrats, you have successfully run a protein-membrane MD simulation!
 If you were successful, you should see a simulation that looks something like the following: